-Above are the opening spread of a magazine article on an initiative in Laos to improve the nutritional lives of villages by teaching them to find protein-rich food in their natural environment.
-Using a large photograph of La, a student, fishing in a stream, diagonally framed by hands, one holding a cricket and the other plants, added a visual spin to the spread.
-The bottom of the cluster anchored by a smaller picture in a classroom.
+How to convey learning to find protein-rich food in nature in an article based in Laos about improving the nutrition of villagers?
+The opening spread is dominated by a photograph of La—a student—fishing in a stream.
+The photograph is diagonally framed by two hands, one holding a cricket and the other wild plants providing visual torc as well as information to the spread.
+The bottom of the page is anchored by a smaller picture in a classroom.
 Altering the visual scale of images allows the eye to navigate the page.

 Voices from Syria

-The genesis of the story began as a series of compelling interviews with Syrians who had chosen to remain in Syria.
-Their accounts delivered a viseral impression of what it was like to live with the daily threat of violence.
-The photographs, however, were essentially straightforward portraits that could have accompanied any article.
-Each interview was trimmed to similar length.
-It felt important to use the photographs because, they depicted the interviewees.
-Developing some form of visual contrast felt important.
+The story started as a series of compelling interviews with Syrians who had chosen to remain in Syria.
+Their accounts delivered a visceral impression of what it was like to live with a daily threat of violence.
+The photographs, however, were mostly straightforward portraits framing the subjects at the similar scale.
+They could have accompanied any article.
+Each interview was a similar length.
+The article needed some form of visual contrast.

-On the the opening pages, began with Reverend Ibrahim Nsier account of living in Aleppo.
+The opening pages begin with Reverend Ibrahim Nsier’s account of living in Aleppo.
 The most visually arresting of the photographs, he stands in front of the bombed out building where his church formerly met for worship.
 Included also, was a map of Syria showing where each the stories come from.

-Varying the size of the photographs to increase visual contrast while taking account of the copy and using pull quotes extracted from the interviews formed a point/counterpoint to add visual energy and contrast and, hopefully, drew readers in.
+Varying the size of the photographs to increase visual contrast while taking account of the copy and using pull quotes to form a point/counterpoint to add visual energy and contrast that, hopefully, drew readers in.